 Are some double strollers better for twins?

-Need a stroller for twins, but aren't sure which ones to consider?
-If you have infant twins not all doubles accept two infant car seats, in fact, most of the ones we reviewed did not.
-In the top four scoring double competitors, only one works with two infant car seats, the UPPAbaby Vista Double.
-To solve this problem you might consider purchasing the Joovy Twin Roo+ frame product.
-It is a great way to get twins around until they grow out of their baby carriers and are old enough for a jogger or other strolling product.
-Decided in those 9 months you never plan to run?
-Then you can spend your money on a more traditional option without being locked into a product you won't fully use.
+Are you looking for a stroller for twins, but you aren't really sure which options to consider or what to look for?
+Depending on the age of your twins, you'll need to consider different things.
+If you have infant twins and hope to use your stroller with infant car seats, not all doubles accept two car seats, in fact, most of the products we reviewed did not.
+In the top scoring competitors for two, only one works with two car seat carriers, the UPPAbaby Vista Double.
+To solve this problem, you could consider purchasing the Joovy Twin Roo+ frame product.
+It is a great way to transport twins until they grow out of their car seats and are old enough for a different strolling product.
+This can also be a good move if you aren't sure what kind of stroller you want.
+If you decided in those first 9 months that you'll never run with your little ones, then you can spend your money on a more traditional option or vice-versa.

 How many strollers do I need?

-This answer is a personal one.
-It might be as high as three or four, or it might actually be zero.
-If you choose to wear baby you could theoretically make it through most of the baby's first few years without a stroller and you may not notice.
-Alternatively, you may find baby wearing difficult or not your thing, and/or you prefer specific products designed for specific activities.
-Then you could end up with three or more types of products throughout baby's strolling years, such as a standard option, jogger, umbrella, and even a versatile adventure choice.
+This answer will vary by family.
+It could be as many as three or four, or it could be none.
+If you choose to wear your baby, you could potentially make it through your baby's first few years without a stroller of any kind.
+Alternatively, you could find baby wearing difficult or not your thing, or you may prefer using specific products designed for different activities.
+If this describes you, then you could end up with three or more products throughout baby's strolling years; these could include a full-size option, jogger, umbrella, or even a versatile adventure trailer.

-baby wearing as an alternative for transporting infants.
-Carrying baby close to you is an excellent way to bond and helps keep baby calm and soothed.
-Most modern carriers also keep your hands-free so you can do other things with your baby on board.
-From running errands to folding clothes, there is a lot you can do while wearing the baby.
+Instead of strolling, you may want to consider babywearing as an alternative for transporting infants.
+Carrying your baby close to you is an excellent way to increase bonding and can help keep your baby significantly calmer and soothed.
+Most modern carriers keep your hands-free so you can still get things done with your baby on board.
+From grocery shopping to clothes washing, there is a lot you can accomplish while wearing a baby.

-How many products you need is hard to answer, but if you truly aren't sure how or when you would use a stroller, the best place to start is by purchasing the Chicco Keyfit Caddy frame option or a baby wearing carrier until you decide.
-Both are relatively inexpensive and will buy you time to determine how and if you will be using a strolling option.
-Is a lightweight choice a better fit, as you are a regular tourist and love to commute?
-Or is a jogger better because outdoor adventures make you happy and healthy?
-Is a standard option more your fare as you prefer errands over running, and play parks over state parks?
-Only you can answer these questions.
-Once you know the answers, the solutions can be likely be found in the winners above.
+How many products you will need is hard to answer, but if you aren't sure how or even when you would use a stroller, the best place to start could be a frame style product, like the Chicco Shuttle, or a baby wearing carrier until you figure it out.
+Both are comparatively inexpensive and can buy you time while you determine how you will use a stroller or if you even need one.
+Is a lightweight style a good fit, because you enjoy travel and love to commute?
+Or is a jogger your potential go-to because the great outdoors make you happy and healthy?
+Is a full-size option more your taste as you'll be running errands instead of running, and you prefer visiting play parks over state parks?
+Only you know the answers to these questions.
+Once you determine your answers, the solutions will more than likely be included in the winners listed above.

-The award winners and narrowing questions should help you determine how many and which options are best for you.
-This could mean a single purchase or multiple since no one product can truly "do it all".
-However, don't feel pressured to figure this all out now, you can baby step your way into the gear world with a less is more approach and figure out the permanent solution later on.
+The award winners in this review and our narrowing process are designed to help you determine how many strolling products you may need and which options are right for you.
+This may mean a single product or multiple as no one option can truly "do it all".
+However, you don't need to feel pressured to figure this all out immediately, you can baby step your way into the strolling gear world with a less is more approach.
+This methodology can help you figure out the permanent solution later on.